Case Report: Critique of Neurological Examination Report (23.10.2020)

 “The patient is extremely sensitive to pain, screams loudly with almost every needle movement, but does not abort the examination despite repeated reminders that she can stop the procedure at any time.”

-Despite this clear indication of marked pain and cold sensitivity, the report does not explore or contextualize this symptom within the clinical assessment.
-This is a significant omission, especially in light of emerging research that links post-polio syndrome with sensory processing abnormalities.
+Despite this clear evidence of severe pain and cold sensitivity, the report fails to examine or contextualize these symptoms within the broader clinical assessment.
+This omission is particularly significant given the growing body of research associating post-polio syndrome and fibromyalgia with abnormalities in sensory processing and heightened pain perception.

 See: